agenda/agendash/README.md

 // ... start your server
 ```

-By mounting Agendash2 as middleware on a specific path, you may provide your
+By mounting Agendash as middleware on a specific path, you may provide your
 own authentication for that path.
 For example if you have an authenticated
 session using passport, you can protect the dashboard path like this: